Exormeter/12Riven-Reverse-Engineering/README.md

 8. Open Ghidra, create a new project and import the decrypted EBOOT.BIN
 9. Ghdira should recoconize the processor from the binary and the eboot can de decompiled

-## How to disassble 12Riven for PSP
+## How to disassemble 12Riven for PSP

 1. Download [PPSSPP](https://www.ppsspp.org/download)
 2. Load the 12Riven ISO into the emulator and start the game